pojcode/Simple-Counter/README.md

 # Simple-Counter

-Simple counter using html, css and javascript
+Simple counter using html, css and typescript